GKrotkov/scoutR/README.md

 | `tba_tidyR` | Reformat JSON data from TBA to Tidy format, helper library for `interfaceR` | JSON | Tidy dataframes | No
 | `statbotics_readR` | Read JSON data from Statbotics to Tidy format | Statbotics endpoints | Tidy data frames | Yes

-I recommend that new users to R start with `tba_interfaceR` and `scoutR` - these are the only functions you should need (and the ones I go to come competition time.)
-If you want to get into the guts of scoutR, `helpR`, `tba_readR`, and `tba_tidyR` may be more useful to you.

 ## Why do I care about Tidy data?
 What even is it?

 Tidy data has 3 features.